 The diplomatic relations between the two countries was established in 1947.
 The historic visit of King Abdullah to India in 2006 resulted in signing of ‘Delhi Declaration’ imparting a fresh momentum to the bilateral relationship.

-Saudi Arabia is India’s fourth largest trade partner and a major source of energy as India imports around 18% of its crude oil requirement from the Kingdom.
+Saudi Arabia is India’s fourth-largest trade partner and a major source of energy as India imports around 18% of its crude oil requirement from the Kingdom.
 Saudi Arabia is also a major source of LPG for India.
-In 2018-19, India-Saudi bilateral trade has increased by 23.83% to $34.03 bn.
-During this period, India’s imports reached $28.47 bn, an increase of 29.04% over the previous year whereas exports to Saudi Arabia reached $5.55 billion, an increase of 2.61% over the previous year.
-The bilateral trade for the period from April - December 2019 is valued at $24.73 billion.
+In 2019-20, India-Saudi bilateral trade was worth $33.09 bn.
+During this period, India’s imports reached $26.85 bn whereas exports to Saudi Arabia reached $6.2 bn.
+The bilateral trade for the period from April - December 2020 is valued at $15.5 bn.

-Saudi Arabia is the 3rd largest source (4.74% in 2017-18) of India’s global imports.
-For Saudi Arabia, as in 2017, India is the 4th largest market for its exports, accounting for 8.88 % of its global exports.
+Saudi Arabia is the 4th largest source of India’s global imports.
 In terms of imports by Saudi Arabia, India ranks 7th and is a source of around 4.13% of Saudi Arabia’s total imports.

 According to Saudi Arabian General Investment Authority (SAGIA), there are 322 Indian companies registered as joint ventures/100% owned entities worth $1.4 billion in the Kingdom as of December 2017.

-Saudi Petrochemical Giant SABIC set up its R&D Centre in Bangalore with an investment of over $100 million in November 2013.
-Saudi Aramco and UAE’s ADNOC are jointly developing a $44 billion ‘West Coast Refinery & Petrochemicals Project Limited’ in Raigad, Maharashtra.
+Saudi Petrochemical Giant SABIC set up its R&D Centre in Bangalore with an investment of over $100 mn in November 2013.
+Saudi Aramco and UAE’s ADNOC are jointly developing a $44 bn ‘West Coast Refinery & Petrochemicals Project Limited’ in Raigad, Maharashtra.
 Saudi Company Al- Fanar is executing a 300 MW power project in Kutchh.

 Saudi Arabia hosts a 2.6 million Indian community which has been living in harmony and contributing to the development and progress of Saudi Arabia.
 Indians in Saudi Arabia send back remittances to the tune of $11 billion or more annually.
 India and Saudi Arabia signed during February 2019 MoU on cooperation in the area of tourism.
 Saudi Arabia has recently opened its door for tourism which will further strengthen these relations.
 India has extended e-Visa facility to Saudi nationals this year.